arashnrim/sonar/README.md

 > - Use version control software to maintain and upload code.
 > - Test and deploy a front-end web application to GitHub.

-This project is written with vanilla web languages (i.e., HTML, CSS, and JavaScript); [index.html](https://github.com/arashnrim/sonar/blob/main/index.html) is the main entrypoint.
+This project is written with vanilla web languages (i.e., HTML, CSS, and JavaScript); [index.html](https://github.com/arashnrim/sonar/blob/main/index.html) is the main entry point.

 ## Wiki